TBW Tuesday Walk at Lynchwood Scout Camp

 Annabel

-Tuesday Walk to Bective Reserve
+Tuesday Walk to Bective Reserve 28 May 2024

 To my knowledge, this is the first time Tamworth Birdwatchers have visited Bective Reserve for at least sixteen years – I’m sure it will not be as long as that before we come here again.
 We had hardly started driving from the access gate towards the river, when Joan and I spotted a largish bird in a tall tree – we pulled up as it looked more interesting than the Galah or Magpies we had seen near the gate.
 With binoculars, it was obviously a raptor enthusiastically demolishing its breakfast – feathers flying everywhere.
 Much discussion ensued re its identity – Peregrine Falcon or Hobby?
 (After viewing the larger images on the big screen, it was clear that it was an Australian Hobby.)